 The rise in poverty in Kiribati has to do with a few interlinked factors.
 The first is an increase in cash as a necessity, as opposed to living off of the land.
 Subsistence farming, once the norm, is threatened by environmental degradation and depletion of natural resources.
 Thus, this need for cash has increased as the population becomes more urbanized and the expense of living goes up.
 Means of earning cash are limited, however.
 These options are particularly limited for women and people with disabilities, and formal employment is sparse.
 The Australian High Commission in Kiribati reports that only 10 percent of the total population held jobs in 2010.

-Low rates of employment are strongly linked to lack of education.
+Low rates of employment are strongly linked to a lack of education.
 There is a cyclical low education rate in Kiribati, with undereducated parents unable to pay their children’s tuition fees.
 For those who do attend school, schools are understaffed and poorly organized for optimal learning.
 Without proper education — or, in many cases, any education — it is difficult for children to move out of poverty.
 Employment opportunities are thus largely limited to low-paying jobs.

 Urban poverty, lack of sanitation and overcrowding have given health problems to many in Kiribati.
 Health and poverty are closely linked in Kiribati, even though healthcare is free.
 Though there is no out-of-pocket charge for health care, sickness incurs income or education opportunity losses.
 This can be hugely damaging to livelihoods.